 The two most common methods of applying zinc metal to steel handrail tubing for the purpose of protection from corrosion are batch hot-dip galvanizing and in-line, continuous galvanizing.

 Batch hot-dipped galvanizing involves loading a rack or overhead lifting fixture with 50 or more cut-lengths (usually 20’ or 40’) of tubing, thoroughly cleaning the steel, and then immersing the entire load into a molten zinc bath where all exterior and interior surfaces are thoroughly coated.
 Once the newly galvanized tubing cools, it is ready for shipment to the job site or transport to a paint contractor for application of paint.

-Fundamentally, zinc metal will provide some level of corrosion protection to steel used in myriad applications.
-However, understanding the metallurgy, bond strength, corrosion mechanisms and testing of the two methods described above may lead to better design decisions for particular applications.
+Fundamentally, zinc metal will provide some level of corrosion protection to the steel used in myriad applications.
+However, understanding the metallurgy, bond strength, corrosion mechanisms, and testing of the two methods described above may lead to better design decisions for particular applications.